How To Create An NFT Drop

 In Web2, people are buyers and observers, and brands compete to monetize our attention.
 Meanwhile, no matter how many products you buy, you’ll never own any part of that brand: consumers are passive entities.

 In Web3, however, we go beyond observing to become stakeholders and active participants in the space.
-Here, global communities form around a central idea actively invest in its future and seek ways to play a part in that future themselves.
-Here, whole cultures are formed around a central story, and NFTs are one of the main vehicles through which this dynamic is carried out.
+Here, global communities form around a central idea while actively investing in its future.
+Seeking ways to play a part in that future themselves.
+Here, whole cultures are formed around a central story.
+NFTs are one of the main vehicles through which this dynamic is carried out.

 But there’s more to it than just money.
-NFTs are an extremely effective tool for managing your relationship with your audience, with some of the world’s best-known brands already diving into the Web3 space as part of their marketing strategy.
-Tiffany and BAYC, Nike and RTFKT, Gucci and 10KTF: these are just a few great examples of major brands leveraging the mechanics of Web3 to engage their audience in new ways – and reach new audiences too.
+NFTs are an extremely effective tool for managing your relationship with your audience.
+Some of the world’s best-known brands already diving into the Web3 space as part of their marketing strategy.
+Tiffany and BAYC, Nike and RTFKT, Gucci and 10KTF: these are just a few great examples of major brands leveraging the mechanics of Web3.
+Engaging their audience in new ways – and reaching new audiences too.
 We’ll talk about those shortly.

 If you’re a brand pondering how to leverage NFTs yourself, this is the article for you.

-Not everyone is a huge brand like the ones above – but the good news is, you don’t need to be to leverage NFTs as part of your story.
-Whether you’re a restaurant, travel agency, gym or just getting started in marketing, here’s how you can leverage on this new technology to build your brand and story.
+Not everyone is a huge brand like the ones above.
+But the good news is, you don’t need to be in order to leverage NFTs as part of your story.
+Whether you’re a restaurant, travel agency, gym, or just getting started in marketing.
+Here’s how you can leverage this new technology to build your brand and story.

-Entering the digital space has some huge benefits: with more of our lives than ever being lived online, digital identity is becoming as important as its physical counterpart, and that means an explosive new marketplace to be tapped.
-Meanwhile, the need to prove the authenticity of your brand in the digital space is perfectly suited to the mechanics of NFTs, which allow digital identity to be hardwired into each token.
+Entering the digital space has some huge benefits.
+More of our lives than ever being lived online, digital identity is becoming as important as its physical counterpart.
+That means an explosive new marketplace to be tapped.
+Meanwhile, the need to prove the authenticity of your brand in the digital space is perfectly suited to the mechanics of NFTs.
+Allowing digital identity to be hardwired into each token.

 But being present in Web3 does not mean you need to be fully digital yourself.
-While NFTS began as purely digital assets, increasingly they are being used as part of a broader customer relationship strategy for physical goods.
+While NFTs began as purely digital assets, they are being used as part of a broader customer relationship strategy for physical goods.

 Gucci and Superplastic

-For example, the recent collaboration between Gucci and Superplastic saw the fashion giant release 250 NFTs, each with its own limited edition, handcrafted Italian sculpture as part of the package.
+For example, the recent collaboration between Gucci and Superplastic saw the fashion giant release 250 NFTs.
+With each with its own limited edition, handcrafted Italian sculpture as part of the package.

 Nike and RTFKT

-Nike is another great example: since buying RTFKT studios, Nike has been experimenting with different NFT uses, and is currently developing NFT versions of its Air Force 1’s, all of which come with real life sneakers to match the tokens.
+Nike is another great example.
+Since buying RTFKT studios, Nike has been experimenting with different NFT uses and is currently developing NFT versions of its Air Force 1’s.
+All of these come with real life sneakers to match the tokens.